The Insurance Disputes Law Review: France

 In this case, an estate agency, Family'Immo, knew that the property bought by its clients had several construction defects but made the sale anyway.
 Family'Immo was found liable for contractual breach and asked its insurer, Lloyd's, to compensate its client.
 The Court ruled that even if the negligence of Family'Immo was unacceptable for a professional since it acted in bad faith, it did not amount to an intentional breach within the meaning of the Insurance Code.

 Contractual exclusion: recent application

 In addition to the legal exclusions, insurers can exclude some risks from the insurance policy.
 Pursuant to Article L113-1 of the Insurance Code, those contractual exclusions have to be 'formal and limited'.
-A significant part of the insurance litigation in France is related to this issue.
+The formal and limited criteria aim at providing the insured with certainty as to when and under what conditions he or she is not covered.24 A significant part of the insurance litigation in France is related to this issue.

 Conditions of guarantee: the hard hurdle of policyholders